18F/ux-guide/_pages/research/plan.md

 - Resources for additional information on the topic
 - Offering to find out answers to questions they may have
 - Sharing outcomes of the research, and how the research impacted the final product

-## Ethical considerations

-Research affords your team powerful opportunities to interact with people and to explore what’s possible.
-While 18F’s UX team agrees on our own [ethical principles for design research]({{site.baseurl}}/research/ethics), these are just our own.
-Discuss and clarify ethical principles with your team and your partners.
-Note any ethical dilemmas or concerns.

-Next, engage your team in a conversation about bias.
-Bias is always present in research, but you can help mitigate it by discussing the [types of bias]({{site.baseurl}}/research/bias) we actively work to mitigate.
-Power dynamics are always at play when people interact with government.
-As a researcher in the federal government, be aware that [people’s willingness to share may change depending on their level of trust as we discuss further on our blog](https://18f.gsa.gov/2016/03/10/what-people-think-about-before-sharing-personal-information/) in government.

 ## Outputs and outcomes